AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 ![[Pasted image 20251126161814.png]]

-What we need to do, is first copy the depth
+What we need to do, is first copy the depth information stored in the geometry pass into the default framebuffer's depth buffer and only then render the light cubes.
+This way the light cubes' fragments are only rendered when on top of the previously rendered geometry.